• Skip to primary navigation

 • black pepper to taste

-• 50 g Parmigiano Reggiano (2oz) grated for serving
+• 2 ounces Parmigiano Reggiano freshly grated for serving

 Instructions

 • Begin by peeling the onions and slicing them thinly.
-Wash and cut the carrots and celery into small pieces
+Wash and cut the carrots and celery into small pieces.
+Wash and chop the parsley.

 • Remove any fat from the meat and cut it into about 5-7 pieces

-• Heat the olive oil in a deep pan.
-Fry the carrots, celery and onions together for a couple of minutes, stirring continuously.
+• Heat the olive oil in a deep pot or Dutch oven.
+Fry the carrots and celery together for a couple of minutes, then add the onions mix together and continue cooking for another couple of minutes, stirring continuously.

 • Add the meat, parsley, bay leaves and a teaspoon of salt.
 Mix together and cook for a couple of minutes until the meat starts to brown. (some people prefer to brown the meat first, I didn’t)